U.S. Energy Information Administration logo

 Terms that are important to understand when learning about electricity production and consumption include:

-• Generation is a measure of electricity produced over time.
+• Generation: a measure of electricity produced over time.
 Most electric power plants use some of the electricity they produce to operate the power plant.
-Net generation excludes electricity use for power plant operations.
+Net generation excludes the electricity used to operate the power plant.
+Energy storage systems for electricity generation have negative-net generation because they use more energy to charge the storage system than the storage system generates.

-• Capacity is the maximum level of electric power (electricity) that a power plant can supply at a specific point in time under certain conditions.
+• Capacity: the maximum amount of electric power (electricity) that a power plant can supply at a specific point in time under specific conditions.

-• Sales includes the amount of electricity sold to customers over a period of time, and they account for most U.S. electricity consumption.
+• Sales: the amount of electricity sold to consumers accounts for most U.S. electricity consumption.

 The U.S. Energy Information Administration (EIA) publishes data on two general types of electricity generation and electricity generation-capacity:

-• Small scale includes generators with less than 1 MW of generating capacity and that are usually located at or near where the electricity is consumed.
-Most solar photovoltaic systems installed on building rooftops are small-scale systems.
+• Small scale includes generators with less than 1 MW of generating capacity and are usually located at or near where the electricity is consumed.
+Solar photovoltaic systems installed on building rooftops account for the majority of small-scale systems.

 did youknow